A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

-By combining $\widehat{\bm{d}}_\text{*}$ and $ \widehat{\bm{d}}_\text{LV, endo}^\text{EM}$ as in Eq. \eqref{d_LV}, the resulting $\widehat {\bm d}_\mathrm{LV}$ is hence defined on the whole LH boundary $\widehat{\Gamma}$, as shown in Figure \ref{displacement_pipeline}, box 4.
-Thus, $\widehat {\bm d}_\mathrm{LV}$ is obtained by extending the EM-based LV displacement on the LH.
+By combining $\widehat{\bm{d}}_\text{*}$ and $ \widehat{\bm{d}}_\text{LV, endo}^\text{EM}$ as in Eq. \eqref{d_LV}, the resulting $\widehat {\bm d}_\mathrm{LV,AA}$ is hence defined on the whole LH boundary $\widehat{\Gamma}$, as shown in Figure \ref{displacement_pipeline}, box 4.
+Thus, $\widehat {\bm d}_\mathrm{LV,AA}$ is obtained by extending the EM-based LV displacement on the LH: the LV is moving according to the EM result and the AA according to the harmonic extension of the ventricular motion.
 As a consequence, at this stage, we are still not accounting for any contribution coming from the LA motion.
 As a matter of fact, a simple extension of the LV displacement would bring to a non physiological LA volume behavior, having then a direct impact on the fluid dynamics simulation, for instance in terms of non-physiological flowrates and pressures.
-In Section \ref{sec:modeling_LA_motion}, we propose a simplified model to account for a physiological LA motion.
+For this reason, in Section \ref{sec:modeling_LA_motion}, we propose a simplified model to account for a physiological LA motion.